 When writers attempt to set a story in a vaguely historical time period, but don't do their homework, an Anachronism Stew

 can arise—cities, people, inventions, and terms get thrown around in places they're entirely inappropriate.
-While an ordinary person won't notice them, someone interested in history will have their suspension of disbelief shattered to pieces.
+While an ordinary person won't notice them, someone interested in history will have their Willing Suspension of Disbelief

 However, sometimes, telling a story (or being funny

 ) is more important than being historically accurate.
 So while a story may theoretically be set in, say, ancient Peru, you'll find truck stops

 , Lawyer Friendly Boy Scouts

 , and who knows what else.
 A bit like Present Day Past

 , only applied to the whole of history— liberally and without remorse for all those poor history majors.

 can be pretty subtle if you don't pay attention in history class